Kristina01111000/Drws_site/README.md

 Make slides: tell him about issues with the backgrounds, faces, awkward looking poses, weird hand gestures etc

-    Holistic Advise for Your Pain or Health Issue series – Helpful videos taking advantage of Dr. Walsdorf’s 30 years of experience in using the four element holistic context to resolve his patients’ problems

     Dr. W’s “Quick Minutes” – Short, often fun and useful four element concepts applied to the problems of our day